All Episodes

 I don't understand what that even means.

-Doesn't matter what the law is.
+It doesn't matter what the law is.

 They were looking to find a way to overturn it.

-They found a way which I it's clearly would be overturned if we had a Supreme Court which wasn't four to four, so it clearly split between partisan lines.
+They found a way which clearly would be overturned if we had a Supreme Court which wasn't 4-4.

-I think ultimately he's going to rewrite the law, he's gonna narrow it, and it will essentially pass.
+I think ultimately he's going to rewrite the law.

-And by the way, I think we should remind people you actually work with refugees.
+And by the way, I think we should remind people, you actually work with refugees.

-I work with Saudis and refugees constantly, and no, that law, of course, has to be interpreted by the US Supreme Court and the Supreme Court.
+And no, that law, of course, has to be interpreted by the U.S. Supreme Court and the Supreme Court.

-Well, but my point is that whatever the meaning of that those words are still depends on what the Supreme Court says.
+Well, but my point is that whatever the meaning of those words are still depends on what the Supreme Court says.

 I think we can agree on that, right?

-You could be a uh ninth grader or an eighth grader and figure out what its meaning and intent are.
+You could be a ninth grader or an eighth grader and figure out what its meaning and intent are.

 But hang on, hang on, hang on.

-Ami, you had the experience.
+Amy, you had the experience.

 You actually infiltrated, if you will, the refugee population.